oclif/oclif.github.io/docs/spinner.md

   async run() {
     // start the spinner
     cli.action.start('starting a process')
+    // do some action...
+    // stop the spinner
+    cli.action.stop() // shows 'starting a process... done'

     // show on stdout instead of stderr cli.action.start('starting a process', 'initializing', {stdout: true})
+    // do some action...

-    // stop the spinner
-    cli.action.stop() // shows 'starting a process... done' cli.action.stop('custom message') // shows 'starting a process... custom message' }
+    // stop the spinner with a custom message cli.action.stop('custom message') // shows 'starting a process... custom message' }
 }